andrii-barabash/design-checklist/README.md

 Title:
 - Context as to what you would like the user to do

+Account identification:
-Account identification (a unique identifier for the user):
+> a unique identifier for the user
 - username
 - email address
 - phone number